startupfuture/buildmasweb/requirement/functional_analysis.md

     *   **Database:** PostgreSQL
     *   **ORM:** Drizzle ORM
 *   **NFR-02: Architecture:** The application must be a Single Page Application (SPA) with a REST API backend that manages business logic and data access.
-*   **NFR-03: Code:** The code must be clean, modular, and well-structured to facilitate maintenance and scalability.
+*   **NFR-03: Code:** The code is clean, modular, and well-structured to facilitate maintenance and scalability.